facebookarchive/draft-js/docs/Advanced-Topics-Block-Styling.md

 }
 ```

-Then in your own CSS:
+Then, in your own CSS:

 ```css
 .superFancyBlockquote {